 This course is an introduction to medical microbiology with coverage of viral, bacterial, fungal, and protozoan disease causing microorganisms.
 It will cover the basic mechanisms of infection, disease progression, and immune response.
 It is strongly suggested that students have taken an introductory microbiology course before taking this class.
-Offered on-line Fall of even-numbered years.
+Offered online, every Fall.

-BIOL 840P - Infectious Diseases.....4 hours
+BIOL 840P - Infectious Diseases4 hours

 This course focuses on the medical aspects of microbiology.
 The course will cover viruses, bacteria, fungi, and parasitic protists.
 We will study the mechanisms of infection, disease progression, and immune response.
 Three hours of laboratory will be required each week.
-Offered Fall, odd-numbered years.
+Offered oncampus, Fall of odd-numbered years.

-BIOL 844 - Molecular Biotechnology ......3 hours
+BIOL 844 - Molecular Biotechnology3 hours

 The course will consist of a short review of pertinent principles in protein structure and function, enzyme mechanisms and kinetics, and the basics of the genetic dogma and recombinant DNA technology.
 The bulk of the course will be made up of a topical consideration of subjects in biotechnology such as: the production of protein pharmaceuticals, genetic engineering of animals and plants, and cloning of organisms.
 Special consideration will be given to the molecular mechanisms behind the processes discussed.
+Offered online, spring of odd-numbered years.